-Ryan Basinger of Alabama is a Certified Wildlife Biologist with Westervelt Wildlife Services and develops wildlife and property management plans for landowners on more than 350,000 acres across 14 states.
-Ryan holds a Bachelor’s degree in Wildlife Science from Mississippi State University and a Master’s degree in Wildlife Science from The University of Tennessee, where he conducted research on forest management techniques to examine their effect on browse production, availability, preference, and nutrition for white-tailed deer, as well as nesting and brood-rearing habitat for wild turkeys.
+Ryan Basinger is a Certified Wildlife Biologist with Westervelt Wildlife Services where he develops wildlife and property management plans for landowners across the U.S. Ryan holds a Bachelor’s degree in Wildlife Science from Mississippi State University and a Master’s degree in Wildlife Science from The University of Tennessee.
+His research focused on the affects of various forest management techniques on browse production, availability, preference, and nutrition for white-tailed deer, as well as nesting and brood-rearing habitat for wild turkeys.
 Ryan also has conducted extensive food plot research comparing production, nutrition, preference, and availability of various forages planted for deer.
-Ryan specializes in developing innovative habitat, food plot, and population management strategies for whitetails.
-Source: Personal Résumé, 4/12.
+He has published numerous articles and is a regular contributor to Quality Deer Management Association’s Quality Whitetails magazine and the Wildlife Trends Journal.
+Source: Personal Résumé, 4/14.

 Lehman H. Bass graduated from Auburn University in 1975 with a BS in Forest Management.
 Leh began his forestry career as a wood procurement forester for Alabama Wood Products.
 He progressed to District Forester, Wood Procurement with Georgia Pacific.
 Leh worked as Asset Manager Pension Fund, first for Evergreen Timberlands and then for Resource Management Service.
 He formed Green South Land & Timber in 1996 and is currently President of the firm.
 Leh is a Registered Forester in Alabama, Georgia, and Mississippi.
 He is a member of the Association of Consulting Foresters and an ISA Certified Arborist.
 Source: Personal Résumé, 10/10.